Grand Ole Opry country singer Stonewall Jackson dies at 89

-NASHVILLE, Tenn. — Country musician Stonewall Jackson, who sang on the Grand Ole Opry for more than 50 years and had No. 1 hits with “Waterloo” and others, died Saturday after a long battle with vascular dementia.
+NASHVILLE, Tenn.
+(AP) — Country musician Stonewall Jackson, who sang on the Grand Ole Opry for more than 50 years and had No. 1 hits with “Waterloo” and others, died Saturday after a long battle with vascular dementia.
 He was 89.

 The Opry, the longest-running radio show in history, announced Jackson’s death in a news release.